waldesem/Web-Personal-DB/README.md

 - Python3;
 - Postgesql as database;
-- Redis as caching service and chatBbot database;
+- Redis as caching service;
 - APIFlask a lightweight Python web API framework based on Flask and marshmallow-code projects;
 - Gunicorn as HTTP server;
 - Flask-JWT-Extended as a tool for authorization;